Hypercubers/hypercubing.xyz/docs/glossary.md

 - A **circle** puzzle is one with circles carved into the faces, where pieces inside one or more of the circles do not turn with their face.
 A circle where all circles behave equivalently is a subset of the complex puzzle.
 For example, see this [video of a circle 3×3×3](https://www.youtube.com/watch?v=hUX91tXNyeE&t=55s).
 - A **super** puzzle is one where all orientations are distinguishable.

 Real, complex, and laminated puzzles are often implicitly super.
 For example, the super real 5×5×5 has 125 pieces, all distinguishable (and with all distinguishable attitudes).
-It is equivalent to the [double circle real 5×5×5](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=4823) ([video](https://www.youtube.com/watch?v=WRFNPoAimbM)).
+It is equivalent to the [Double Circle Real 5×5×5](https://twistypuzzles.com/app/museum/museum_showitem.php?pkey=4823) ([video](https://www.youtube.com/watch?v=WRFNPoAimbM)).

 ### Cut depths